Skip to main content

 Installation

-pnpm add storacha-sol
+pnpm add @toju.network/sol

-Peer Dependencies
+Peer dependencies:

 pnpm add @solana/wallet-adapter-react @solana/web3.js

-The SDK is designed to work with any Solana wallet adapter (Phantom, Solflare, Ledger, etc.)
+Works with any Solana wallet adapter (Phantom, Solflare, Ledger, etc.)

 Basic Usage